 How we helped a leading European wind turbine manufacturer in its decision to make a brownfield investment, to expand its base in the Indian wind market

-The client is a leading European wind turbine manufacturer, with over five decades of experience in the industry and global presence.
-MEC+ has been a regular strategic support partner to the client encompassing several engagements in the past.
+The client is a leading global wind turbine manufacturer.
+MEC has been a regular strategic support partner to the client encompassing several engagements in the past.